 Not all calls require an ambulance.
 Some 999 calls can be dealt with by our Clinical Validation Team (CVT) in our Emergency Operations Centre, who can discuss the patient’s condition further.
 CVT is a team of healthcare professionals, specially trained to help patients who have called 999 needing medical help.
 Around 25% of all 999 calls we receive go to CVT.
 Out of those calls 60% of patients do not require an ambulance.
 Instead CVT is able to find alternative care pathways, ensuring patients are given the right help, at the right time and in the right place.

 What does this sound like in real life?

 Here’s an example showing you what two 999 calls would look like in a category 1 call (a life-threatening medical emergency) and a category 3 call (urgent but not life-threatening medical emergency) situation.
 Knowing what to expect can give you an insight into all of the work going on behind the scenes in order to arrange the most appropriate care for the patient.

 What can I do before help arrives?

-If you are unfortunate enough to have to dial 999, there are a number of things that you can do to assist our staff.
+If you are unfortunate enough to have to call 999, there are a number of things that you can do to assist our staff.

-- If you are in the street, stay with the patient until help arrives
+- If you are in the street, stay with the patient until the ambulance crew arrives

 - Call us back on 999 if the patient’s condition changes or your location changes